yjose/elazizi.com/src/content/blog/2023-09-14-react-native-workflows-for-react-native.md

   uses: ./.github/actions/setup-node-pnpm-install
 ````

-Now as we have the setup ready, let's start listing the workflows.
+Now that we have the setup ready, let's begin listing the workflows.

 ## 1. Type Checking

 I assume that you are using TypeScript in your project.
-If not, you should think to give it a try, believe me, it's worth it.
+If not, you should consider giving it a try.
+Believe me, it's worth it.

 ```yml title=".github/workflows/type-check.yml"
 # 🔗 Links: